MJoergen/nexys4ddr/dyoc/ep8_-_ALU/README.md

 * LDA : S,Z
 * CMP : S,Z,C
 * SBC : S,Z,C,V

+## Changes to cpu/datapath.vhd

+We will implement those instructions by inserting the ALU in the path from data input to the 'A' register.
+In other words, instead of taking data from the memory input, it will take data from the ALU.

+The Status Register is defined in lines 43-44 and controlled in lines 97-107.

+The output from the ALU is routed to two new signals alu\_ar and alu\_sr defined in lines 33-35.

+The ALU itself is instantiated in lines 59-68, and it implemented in the file cpu/alu.vhd.

 ## Testing
 Note that the CPU has no way of adding two numbers *without* carry.
 So